nabakhan18/E-Commerce-Website-QA-Testing-Project/README.md

-# 🕵️‍♂️ [Your Name] – Aspiring QA Engineer Portfolio
+# 🕵️‍♂️ Naba Zahid Khan – Aspiring QA Student Portfolio

-Hi there! 👋 I'm **[Your Name]**, a beginner/entry-level **Manual QA Engineer** currently building my skills in software testing.
+Hi there! 👋 I'm **Naba Zahid Khan**, a beginner/entry-level **Manual QA Student** currently building my skills in software testing.
 This repository is my learning portfolio, where I practice and showcase test cases, bug reports, and QA documents as I grow in this field.

 🔒 *All content here is for practice/learning purposes and does not belong to any real company or client.*